What are Personas and what is the advantage of this model?

 The negative persona represents a user group for which we do not develop the product.

 Unic solutions in the design process

 We are in contact with our customers.
 Personas workshops help our customers to identify their users and transform their business goals into added product value.
-Take a look at our references as an example:

 Interested?
 Then read more about our offer:

 This is how we work: Our design methods